 - Equitable treatment: all complainants and respondents treated with dignity equitably.
 In the event a determination is made against the respondent, the complainant will be afforded remedies to restore or preserve equal access to his/her educational program or activity. - Objective evaluation: all evidence presented in the formal complaint process will be given an objective evaluation subject to credibility determinations free from biased based on a person's status as a complainant, respondent or witness.
 Further, objective evaluations will be characterized by 1) impartial consideration of all evidence, 2) no prejudgment of parties, witnesses, or facts at issue, or how facts are presented, and 3) no deference to recommendations of an investigator. - Training of key participants: all key participants Title IX Coordinator, Deputy Coordinator, Investigators, Adjudicator undergo training to competently fulfil their roles and responsibilities in the formal complain process.
+Adjudicators may be trained in advance of a hearing.
 All key participants must be be no conflict of interest and not rely on sex stereotypes so as to promote fair and impartial investigations and adjudications.